Noviern/x2/docs/reference/types/Events.md

 fun()

-Event triggers when the player interacts with something other than the coffer.
+Event triggers when the player interacts with something other than the coffer (storage chest).

 **COFFER_INTERACTION_START_HANDLER**